tuan188/MGiGen/README.md

 ### 1.3.
 Detail template:

-Copy model text to clipboard then using command:
+Copy model to the pasteboard then use command:
 ```
-$ python it.py template -detail <Scene_Name> [--static]
+$ igen template -detail <Scene_Name> [--static]
 ```

 *Option*:
---static: Display item detail in static UITableView.
+--static: Display item detail in a static UITableView.

 For example :

-Copy json text to clipboard:
+Copy the following text to the pasteboard:
 ```
 struct Product {
     let id: Int